geekzter/synapse-network/README.md

 You can of course run this anywhere you like, provided you have PowerShell and sqlcmd installed.

-### Scheduled Azure Function
+### Timer Azure Function
 For intermittent performance issue's, it is valuable to measure query times on a regular schedule and capture the results.
+Terraform input variable `deploy_serverless` should be set to `true` when provisioning infrastructure.
+After provisioning, run `deploy_function.ps1` to publish the Azure Function.
 This repo includes an Azure function named [GetRows](functions/GetRows.cs) with a timer trigger (i.e. no HTTP endpoint) and uses [Virtual Network Integration](https://docs.microsoft.com/en-us/azure/azure-functions/functions-networking-options#virtual-network-integration) to connect to the Synapse Analytics Private Endpoint.

 ![alt text](visuals/function.png "Alert email message")
 This function retrieves all requested rows from Synapase Analytics, and then discards them: